Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Mutual Information Preference Optimization (MIPO)

-\textbf{What is the implicit reward being optimized in MIPO?} DPO maximizes an implicit reward that requires a two-step process in traditional RLHF methods.
-In typical RLHF settings, the training data comprises human-labeled preferences between chosen and rejected responses, \emph{but what learning signal do the negative (random) samples in MIPO provide?} The key lies in its connection to the InfoNCE objective~\citep{oord2019representationlearningcontrastivepredictive}.
-InfoNCE maximizes a lower bound on the mutual information between $X, Y$\footnote{Another alternative is to maximize this mutual information lower bound, i.e., minimize the InfoNCE loss, with an optimal critic following the set up of ~\citet{poole2019variationalboundsmutualinformation} (see Eq.
-12).
-We compare this baseline to MIPO.}:
+\textbf{MIPO uses the pointwise mutual information under the base policy as an implicit reward.} DPO maximizes an implicit reward, replacing the two-step process used in traditional RLHF methods with single-step policy optimization.
+In typical RLHF settings, the training data comprises human-labeled preferences over chosen and rejected responses.
+However, in MIPO, \emph{what learning signal do randomly paired rejected responses provide relative to the chosen responses?} The key lies in DPO's connection to InfoNCE~\citep{oord2019representationlearningcontrastivepredictive}.
+InfoNCE maximizes a lower bound on the mutual information $I(X, Y)$:

-where $\mathcal Y$ is a set of $N$ random samples containing one positive from the conditional distribution, $y_c \sim \pi(y|x)$, and $N-1$ negative samples from the marginal, $y_r \sim \pi(y)$.
-Importantly, ~\citet{oord2019representationlearningcontrastivepredictive} (Section 2.3 \& A.1) show that the optimal critic is proportional to the density ratio of the conditional and the marginal distributions: If the rejected responses were drawn from the marginal $\pi(y)$ and the chosen responses from the conditional distribution $\pi(y|x)$, then \textbf{the DPO objective in our setup maximizes this density ratio as an implicit reward.} Note that the InfoNCE loss (with $N=2$) matches the DPO loss in form but with key differences in how the training data are generated: in DPO, the chosen and rejected reflect human preferences, whereas in InfoNCE, the chosen and rejected are determined by the data-generating distributions.
-Since Eq.(4) can be written in terms of the reward: substituting this into Eq.
-(8) exactly recovers the DPO loss in Eq.
-(5).
-Therefore, DPO finds an optimal policy to the following objective:
+where $\mathcal Y$ is a set of $N$ random samples containing one positive from the conditional distribution, $y_c \sim \pi_\text{ref}(y|x)$, and $N-1$ negative samples from the marginal, $y_r \sim \pi_\text{ref}(y)$.
+Importantly, ~\citet{oord2019representationlearningcontrastivepredictive} (Section 2.3 \& A.1) show that the optimal critic is proportional to the density ratio of the conditional and the marginal distributions: which is also the pointwise mutual information between $x, y$ under the reference model.
+In the case of one negative sample, InfoNCE becomes: Rewriting Eq.
+(4) in terms of the reward yields: and substituting this into the one-sample InfoNCE loss recovers the DPO objective.
+Therefore, when chosen responses are sampled according to $\pi_\text{ref}(y|x)$ and rejected responses are sampled from the marginal $\pi_\text{ref}(y)$\footnote{Since we cannot sample directly from the marginal, we use Monte Carlo approximation: sample random prompts $x'$, then generate $y_r \sim p(y|x')$.
+See Section 4.2 for a discussion of this approximation.}, DPO with MIPO's contrastive pairs optimizes the following objective:

-{ } By optimizing this reward, we maximize the pointwise mutual information between prompts and model outputs under $\pi$.
-While the density ratio (reward) is fixed by $\pi$, the learned policy $\pi_\theta$ can still maximize this reward by outputting responses that are more likely under $\pi(y|x)$ given the prompt, but globally less likely under $\pi(y)$.